OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 > Docker [can be used without sudo](https://docs.docker.com/install/linux/linux-postinstall/)
 > to give permissions "equivalent to the `roor` user", but without the `root`
 > user group.
-This increases the [Docker Daemon Attack Surface](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface)".
+The impact is documented in the [Docker Daemon Attack Surface](https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface)"
+> article.

 ### Full List